Charan: Administrators

 As per their administrative and ritual positions, Charans were integral to numerous indigenous courts in the region including Rajputana, Saurashtra, Malwa, Kutch, Sindh, and Gujarat.
 They served various administrative and diplomatic functions, sometimes as leading state dignitaries.

 By nineteenth century, these formed major and minor bureaucratic lineages which played a significant role in the power struggle and the policy formation in the princely states.
 Recruitment to positions in the political bureaucracy in the nineteenth century states of Rajputana was based on the community and the recognized and established lineages.
 Charan as an indigenous community with traditions of literacy and service contributed significantly in the senior crown appointments.
 Persons belonging to such an administrative class, as a result of state service, were also granted jagirs and court honours.
 During the medieval period, Charans along with Rajputs and Baniyas dominated the administration in princely states.
 Charans enjoyed intimate relations with the rulers who placed high confidence in them; consequently, they came to play the role of mediators in most of the political matters in the medieval kingdoms prior to British rule.

-Some of the prominent Charan administrators holding positions such as of Diwan (Prime Minister) in 19th & 20th century were Kaviraja Shyamaldas of Mewar, Kaviraja Murardan of Marwar, and Ramnathji Ratnu of Kishengarh.
+Some of the prominent Charan administrators holding positions such as of Diwan (Prime Minister) in 19th and 20th century were Kaviraja Shyamaldas of Mewar, Kaviraja Muraridan of Marwar, and Ramnathji Ratnu of Kishengarh.
 The Ratnu family of Sikar formed one such bureaucratic lineage whose members were Diwans of Sikar, Idar, Kishengarh, and Jhalawad.